kodecocodes/swift-algorithm-club/Bit Set/README.markdown

   }
 ```

-When you write `x & ~(x - 1)`, it gives you a new value with a single bit set.
+When you write `x & ~(x - 1)`, it gives you a new value with only a single bit set.
 This is the lowest bit that is one.
 For example take this 8-bit value (again, I'm showing this with the least significant bit on the left):

 	00101101